Note

 - Assign access to: Managed identity of API Management instance

-Assign API Management Gateway Configuration Reader Role
+Assign API Management Gateway Configuration Reader role

 Step 1: Register Microsoft Entra app

-- Generate a client secret
+- Generate a client secret for the app.

-- Take note of the following application values for use in the next section when deploying the self-hosted gateway: application (client) ID, directory (tenant) ID, and client secret
+- Take note of the following application values for use in the next section when deploying the self-hosted gateway: application (client) ID, directory (tenant) ID, and client secret.

 Step 2: Assign API Management Gateway Configuration Reader Service Role

-Assign the API Management Gateway Configuration Reader Service Role to the app.
+Assign the API Management Gateway Configuration Reader Service role to the app.

-- Role: API Management Gateway Configuration Reader Role
+- Role: API Management Gateway Configuration Reader role

 - Assign access to: Microsoft Entra app